wevoice/wesub/docs/api.rst

 VideoResource
 ~~~~~~~~~~~~~

-Represents a video on Universal Subtitles.
+Represents a video on Amara.

 Listing videos::